Bishop Ian Ramsey Church of England Primary School

 PE/Forest school Days

-Our PE day is a Tuesday and our Forest school day is a Thursday.
+Our PE day is a Tuesday and our Forest school day is a Friday.
 On Tuesday, the children should come into school wearing their PE kit (it can be their purple shorts or black joggers/leggings).
 They do not need to bring in their normal school uniform to get changed into, they will just stay in their PE kit all day.
 For Forest school days, they should wear their normal PE t shirt, black track suit bottoms/leggings and purple school jumper or purple hoodie.

 Homework